© Val d'Isere OT

 Beginner ski lessons

-If you're learning to ski for the first time, Val d'Isere has plenty of choice of ski schools who teach children's ski lessons and adult's ski lessons.
-Children's lessons are determined by their age and ability, whilst adult lessons are determined by ability and interests.
+If you're learning to ski for the first time, Val d'Isere has plenty of choice of ski schools who teach children and adults.

-Beginner ski passes & free ski lifts
+Beginner ski passes

-If you're a skier looking to progress after having already learnt the basics, you can buy a beginner ski pass for 1 day at a time or 6 days.
-You should consider buying a Val d'Isere only ski pass at this point, rather than the Espace Killy ski pass (which includes the neighbouring resort of Tignes).
+You should consider buying a Val d'Isère only ski pass at this point, rather than the Espace Killy ski pass (which includes the neighbouring resort of Tignes).

-Children under 5 ski for free.
+Children under five ski for free.

 What should I wear when skiing or snowboarding?

 Buying all the gear before you go can be daunting if you’ve never set foot in a ski resort before.
-The key items to bring with you, along with the obvious ski jacket, ski trousers and sunglasses, are as follows:
+The key items to bring with you, along with the obvious ski jacket, ski trousers and goggles are as follows:

 - Layers - thermal tops and leggings, fleeces, hoodies, hats and a good pair of ski gloves and a helmet.
 Weather on the mountain can change pretty quickly, and you are much better off wearing layers of thinner items as opposed to a big, bulky jumper.